CC 4.0 License

 TIP

-@rspack/core is designed based on Webpack's JavaScript API to ensure functional consistency and a similar user experience.
+@rspack/core is designed to align with webpack's JavaScript API to ensure functional consistency and a similar user experience.

 Installation